liip/LiipFunctionalTestBundle/README.md

               );
           }

-  4. Configure the `functionalTest` service in your config:
+  4. Configure the `functionalTest` service, and ensure that the framework is using the filesystem for session storage:

           # application/config/config_test.yml
+          framework:
+              test: ~
+                  session:
+                          storage_id: session.storage.filesystem

           liip_functional_test: ~

   5. Copy the fixtures to your projects functional tests